Data-Science-for-Linguists-2019/Animated-Movie-Gendered-Dialogue/Ling_1340_Final_Report.md

 imperative form (as in "stop!", the modal form (as in "you must stop!"), and suggestion (as in "you should stop.") .
 In line with the idea that women are more collaborative than combative, I believe that
-* female protagonists will use more suggestion and modal forms of command than male protagonists will.
+* female protagonists will use more suggestion and modal forms of command than male protagonists will
 * female villains will use more imperative commands than female protagonists
 * females will use more imperatives over time
 * Disney female characters will use fewer imperative commands than DreamWorks female characters